PeterDrake/cs369/README.md

 * explain and address practical problems surrounding machine learning, such as data cleaning and overfitting.

 ## Course Structure
-The major components of the course will be:
+The major components of the course are:
 * Individual assignments that you are meant to complete on your own.
 You are welcome to help each other with *concepts*, but any code, writing, math, etc. should be your own.
 * Pair programming projects that you complete with another student.
 I will assign you a different partner for each such project.
 * Reading and reporting on a book about the social context of AI and machine learning.
-To keep discussions interesting, and to spare me the tedium of reading dozens of essays on the same book, each person will read a different book.
+To keep discussions interesting, and to spare me the tedium of reading dozens of essays on the same book, each student will read a different book.

 There are no exams.
 In place of a final exam, each student will give a very short (5 minute) presentation on the book they read.
 This will be accompanied by a class discussion.